 Saffire Bouchelion is a 1st Degree Black Belt Nia instructor who has been passionately practicing Nia for 18 years.
 He is also a professional performer and musician.
 His embodiment and transmission of music and rhythm stir profound transformation in his students.
 He has taught Drumming, Embodying Rhythm and Dance into Being workshops throughout the US, Europe, Mexico and Bali for the past 13 years.
 And this past December Saffire published a children's book called The Groove Goblin which has been selling well on Amazon.
 So, be it through Teaching classes/Workshops, Performance, DJing, Poetry, or simply Being, Saffire's greatest joy is helping to Embody the world, one Community at a time!
 Lets all pulse together....back to the One!

 James Schaberg has been sharing with the world his love for co-creative partner dance for over ten years.
-He co-facilitates the Mobi Dance Collective in Bellingham, WA where he bases his dance instruction.
+He travels across North America participating in dance performances and facilitating social dance workshops.

 Christian Swenson is a performing artist based in Seattle where he facilitates the weekly Contact Improvisation Jam.
 He has been dancing CI since 1981.
 He also has an extensive background in dance, mime and voice and is known for his pioneering work in a form he calls "Human Jazz", a global fusion of dancing/singing/acting.
 His work as a solo performer and teacher has taken him throughout North America, Asia and Europe.
 Christian has been recipient of several fellowships, is on the Theater Faculty at Seattle University.